zhewang/restauranthunter/README.md

 Restaurant Hunter
 ===============
-Find the best restaurant in a glimps.
+Find the best restaurant in a glimpse.

 _A data visualization tool for [Yelp Dataset Challenge](http://www.yelp.com/dataset_challenge)_